RobertDurfee/NetworkPacketAnalyzer/README.md

 | 12:37:46 | 192.168.001.037:63993 <-- 104.198.052.053:00080 | 00000 | S0308861845 - 0712899852A | F---A--- |
 | 12:37:46 | 192.168.001.037:63993 --> 104.198.052.053:00080 | 00000 | A0308861846 - 0712899852S | ----A--- |
 ```
+The incredibily different outputs demonstrate just how flexible this class can be.
+However, the format strings can quickly become complex.